wasmi-labs/wasmi/README.md

 With all that said `wasmi` should be a good option for initial prototyping and there shouldn't be a problem migrating from `wasmi` to another specification compliant execution engine later on.

+# Distinct Features

+The following list states some of the distinct features of `wasmi`.

+- Primarily concerned about
+    - correct and deterministic WebAssembly execution.
+    - WebAssembly specification compliance.
+- Can itself be compiled to WebAssembly.
+- Low-overhead and cross-platform WebAssembly runtime.
+- New experimental `v1` engine allows to be used as a drop-in solution for Wasmtime.

 # Developer Notes

 ## Building